Public Rights of Way include footpaths, bridle paths, restricted byways and byways open to all traffic.

 Health and safety

-If there is an immediate danger to the public, we will inspect and address the issue within two working days.
+If there is immediate/severe danger to the public, we will inspect and address the issue within two working days.
 This may involve a temporary closure while works are organised to make the route safe.

-If there is an obstruction or surfacing problem, where no alternative route is available, we will investigate within 10 working days.
+If there is an obstruction, where no alternative route is available, we will investigate within 10 working days and take appropriate action.

 If there is an obstruction or surfacing problem, where there is an alternative route available, or broken/missing signs, we will inspect as part of the routine 15 month inspection cycle.